 This kind of Market Powered Data can be a treasure for investors.
 When they get trustworthy consumer data at scale and in real time, they may validate their investment thesis or predict market trends fast.
 A team of research analysts like the one at Raymond James can offer an edge to its clients by finding this proprietary information.

-But Kessler had a problem he hadn’t been able to solve: “Surveying customers in a cost-efficient way.”
+But they had a problem they hadn’t been able to solve, according to their team leader: “Surveying customers in a cost-efficient way.”